 May Day is a traditional spring holiday in many Northern Hemisphere cultures.
 A May Pole (pictured top) was often the highlight of the celebration.
 My Mom talked about being chosen to be a May Pole dancer as they weaved their grade school's May Pole in the 1930's, her costume made out of heavy crepe paper.
 Her sister, Helen, was the high school May Queen one year.

 In the late 19th Century, May Day became International Worker's Day by Socialists and Communists.
 Here in Oakland, there's a march and strike each year.

-And we chose May Day as our wedding date.
+And we chose May Day as our wedding date - and for 2020, it's our 30th.
 Can't get more special than that!

 top photo : foodiefriendsfridaydailydish.com